monster-cookie/starfield-gameplay-overhaul/Documentation/Backgrounds.md

 You've worked the line at the toughest clubs in the Settled Systems.
 Back then, you learned that most non-lethal confrontations can be solved one of two ways: a strong right hook, or a strong defense.

 #### Effects
-- 15% physical damage reduction
+- Passive Effect: 15% physical damage reduction

 #### Traits
 - Boxing
 - Martial Arts
 - Fitness

 </details>